List of ovens

 This is a list of oven types.
-An oven is a thermally insulated chamber used for the heating, baking or drying of a substance, and most commonly used for cooking or for industrial processes (industrial oven).
+An oven is a thermally insulated chamber used for the heating, baking or drying of a substance, and most times used for cooking or for industrial processes (industrial oven).
 Kilns and furnaces are special-purpose ovens.
 Kilns have historically been used in the production of pottery, quicklime, charcoal, etc., while furnaces are mainly used in metalworking (metallurgical furnace) and other industrial processes (industrial furnace).

 Materials; the two basic historical types

 Ovens historically have been made by either digging the heating chamber into the earth, or by building them from various materials: